Learning Sciences Major

 LRN_SCI 201-0Cognition and Action

-or LRN_SCI 251-0 Special Topics in Learning Sciences
+or LRN_SCI 200-0 Introduction to Learning Sciences

 LRN_SCI 202-0Culture, Language, & Identity

-LRN_SCI 301-0Design of Learning Environments
+LRN_SCI 301-0Design of Learning Environments (All topics are suitable) *

-1 course for the Cognition cluster from:
+1 course for the Cognitive Psychology cluster from:

 Introduction to Cognitive Science